-SCFS SC3 SmartCarb® carburetors are designed to replace conventional spigot mount top-pull carburetors and will fit most intake manifolds and conventional air boxes that use Keihin PWK series 25 and 28mm carburetors.
+SCFS SC3 SmartCarb® carburetors are designed to replace conventional spigot mount top-pull carburetors and will fit most intake manifolds and conventional air boxes that use Mikuni VM, TM, and Keihin PE, PJ, and PWK series carburetors.

 All SCFS SmartCarb® carburetors are designed for off-road or racing applications only (except those certified to meet CARB and EPA on-highway use in the U.S.) and are intended for the experienced rider.
-Any modification to, removal of, or operation of the vehicle without the factory equipped carburetor, manifold, airbox and air cleaner in place may void the factory vehicle warranty.
+Any modification to, removal of, or operation of the vehicle without the factory equipped carburetor, manifold, airboot and air cleaner in place may void the factory vehicle warranty.
 Check your owner's manual or your local dealer for details.
 In addition, the installation of any part designed for off-road or racing may violate certain federal, state, and local regulations.